vogelino/charlottestuby.com/content/stubyAndFischer.md

     projectTitle: Handle with joy, in collabroation with Sarah Margnetti, DBKApaddok, Brussels, 2023
   - projectDescription: A collection of handmade rain hoods, three different models and in various colours.
 Brussels, 2023.
-Pictures by Mélanie Peduzzi
+Pictures by Mélanie Peduzzi.
     textStartX: 1
     projetImages:
       - projectImage: /img/capuche-desert-stuby-fischer-brussels-2023-2.jpg